Sinquefield Tournament Chess Drawings, 2015

-These ten drawings record Fabiano Caruana's crushing victory of the 2014 Sinquefield Cup.
-The tournament, held in St. Louis, brings together the 10 strongest grandmasters in the world to battle it out.
+For this exhibition, I contributed a series of 10 drawings that recorded Fabiano Caruana's crushing victory of the 2014 Sinquefield Cup.
+This tournament was held in St. Louis and brought together the 10 strongest grandmasters in the world to compete.

 At this time, I was undergoing a deep and revitalized interest in chess, as both a fan and player.
 As a fan, I was becoming more aware of the different approaches and chess systems utilized by players.
 These drawings explore the idea of 2 distinct opposing systems coming together to create a single game and, in this case, a single drawing.
 I created a unique system for each player in the Sinquefield Cup Tournament.
 The systems are sets of rules in which each movement of the chess pieces determined the direction and placement of each line and mark in the drawing.